 - Maintain the number of existing employees at no less than the pre-investment level for a period of at least two years, where the capital investment is being made in a “troubled business,” which is a business that has been in existence for at least two years and that has lost 20 percent of its net worth over the past 12 to 24 months.

-How do I Seek Status as an EB5 Investor?
+How do I Seek a Green Card as an EB5 Investor?

-In order to seek status as an immigrant investor, you must file USCIS Form I-526, Immigrant Petition by Alien Entrepreneur.
-The Form I-526 must be filed with supporting documentation which clearly demonstrates that the individual’s investment meets all requirements, such as:
+In order to seek a green card as an immigrant investor, you must start by filing a Form I-526, Immigrant Petition by Alien Entrepreneur.
+The Form I-526 must be filed with supporting documentation which clearly demonstrates that your investment meets each of the following requirements:

 - Establishing a new commercial enterprise,